Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 Sketch:

-1. New txvm txs will have version 2 to avoid confusion with txv1 (they have incompatible format, but still).
+1. New TxVM txs will have version 2 to avoid confusion with txv1 (they have incompatible format, but still).
-2. Version 1 is prohibited in txvm.
+2. Version 1 is prohibited in TxVM.
 3. Tx version can be unknown (>2) only if allowed by outer context (e.g. block version is unknown)
 4. If tx version is unknown (>2) extension flag is set to true to allow NOPs and extends.